-YEAR AROUND – After Dark tours, Cinema club evenings, Cork Harbour tours and evening events – see website for event schedule.
+YEAR ROUND – After Dark tours, Cinema club evenings, Cork Harbour tours and evening events – see website for an event schedule.

 Other opening times: Occassional evening performances include shows, concerts, after dark tours and private tours.
 Check website for updates.

 Child (aged 3-12): €11.00